 Roth Type Contributions

-With IRAs, those who earn high incomes are disallowed from contributing to a Roth IRA or converting their IRA to a Roth IRA.
-The Solo 401(k) plan contains a built-in Roth sub-account which can be contributed to without any income restrictions.
+With IRAs, those who earn high incomes cannot contribute to a Roth IRA or convert their IRA to a Roth IRA.
+However, the Solo 401(k) plan contains a built-in Roth sub-account which can be contributed to without any income restrictions.
 With a Roth Solo 401(k) sub-account, you can make Roth type contributions while having the ability to make significantly greater contributions than with an IRA.

 Cost Effective Administration